liamcwang/ProtoTweening/README.md

 - Easy to understand (Only 4 scripts, one with a lot of boilerplate)

 **Example:**
-Linearly interpolate an object in 3D space in Unity, and have it bounce
+Linearly interpolate an object in 3D space in Unity, and have it bounce at the end.
 ```
 using UnityEngine;
 using ProtoTweening;

 public class TweenExample : MonoBehaviour {
-    public Vector3 endPos;

     void Start() {
         var startPos = gameObject.transform.position;
+        var endPos = gameObject.transform.position - new Vector3(0, 5, 0);
         var targetTransform = gameObject.transform;
         Tween.PlayMove(
             targetTransform,
             startPos,
             endPos,
             1f, // duration of movement
             EaseType.EaseOutBounce
         );
     }
 }
 ```